 As a result of these clear biases, errors and delays to index innovative journals with emerging research topics, we discourage authors and research users to use Scopus or any journal quality metrics derived from Scopus (Citescore, Scimago SJR, SNIP) as a proxy for journal quality.
 Also, we are not recommending their products for scientific work such as systematic reviews because of their significant lag time in covering journals especially in the health technology field (17 out of 30 JMIR journals are approved/ indexed in Scopus!).
 JMIR authors of systematic reviews are advised that solely relying on Scopus as bibliographic database will overlook a significant proportion of the literature (Pubmed should always be included!).

-Currently indexed by Scopus are:
+Currently indexed or approved for indexing by Scopus are: